adamtrabold/music-slacker/PROJECT_TRACKER.md

 - ✅ Added development mode for local testing

 ### Future Enhancements
+- **Musicfetch API Integration** (Priority: Medium)
+  - Replace search URLs with direct Qobuz/Bandcamp links
+  - Paid service but provides better user experience
+  - Cost: Subscription-based pricing
+  - Implementation: Swap searchUrlGenerator calls with Musicfetch API

-- Support for Deezer, SoundCloud (Bandcamp ✅, YouTube Music ✅)
+- Support for Deezer, SoundCloud (already in Songlink)
 - Allow users to configure which services they want
 - Analytics on which services are most popular
 - Support for multiple links in one message